 Many distance courses have an on-site intensive component.
-These are a great opportunity to meet the lecturers and colleagues for the duration of your studies, form study groups in your home region as well as online, and learn some of the information which is best taught in a face-to-face class or using particular equipment.
-On-site intensives may also include orientation activities, school or centre visits and overnight marae visits.
+These are a great opportunity to meet the lecturers and colleagues for the duration of your studies, form study groups in your home region, as well as online, and learn some of the information which is best taught in a face-to-face class or using particular equipment.
+On-site intensives may also include orientation activities, school or centre visits, and overnight marae visits.

 On-site intensives for primary qualifications are taught in blocks, with the first on-site intensive taking place in the February of the first year of study in Ōtautahi Christchurch.
-If you are enrolled in the Whakatū Nelson or Rotorua regional campus option you do not attend the on-site intensives in Christchurch.
+If you are enrolled in the Whakatū Nelson or Rotorua regional campus option you do not attend the on-site intensives in Ōtautahi.
 You will complete a blended model of online course work and face-to-face courses and curriculum components held at your regional campus.

 On-site intensives for early childhood qualifications are taught in blocks.
 The distance option usually involves one on-site intensive per semester on campus for the Bachelor of Teaching and Learning (Early Childhood).
-Subsequent on-site intensives may be held in Ngāmotu New Plymouth as well as Ōtautahi Christchurch if numbers permit.
-For the Graduate Diploma in Early Childhood Teaching the on-site intensives are held in Ōtautahi Christchurch three times during the year.
+Subsequent on-site intensives may be held in Ngāmotu New Plymouth as well as Ōtautahi if numbers permit.
+For the Graduate Diploma in Early Childhood Teaching, the on-site intensives are held in Ōtautahi three times during the year.

 Home schools (Primary)

 In addition to the teaching placements organised by the College there will be occasions where access to a primary school is required in order to complete observations or course-related tasks.
 You are encouraged to develop a relationship with a local school so that you can access groups of children in a learning setting and resources where appropriate.
-This ‘home school’ contact is a strictly informal relationship between you and the school, and falls outside of any formal liaison organised between UC and the centre.
+This ‘home school’ contact is a strictly informal relationship between you and the school, and falls outside of any formal liaison organised between UC and the school.

 Home centres (Early Childhood)

 Distance students are encouraged to develop a relationship with a local early childhood setting so that they can become part of a learning community, observe children and teachers, and have the opportunity for professional conversations with staff.
-This 'home centre' contact is a strictly informal relationship between the student and the centre, and falls outside of any formal liaison organised between UC and the school.
+This 'home centre' contact is a strictly informal relationship between the student and the centre, and falls outside of any formal liaison organised between UC and the centre.